+The biggest danger of all is business leaders becoming conditioned to all the constraints—rigidity becomes a habit.
 We find business leaders with a vision for customer engagement becoming increasingly frustrated by their inability to drive intended customer acquisitions and subsequent conversion events.
 They are frustrated by internal obstacles that prevent the right offers and packages being presented at the right time for customers to adopt more, buy more, and stay engaged for longer.
 At the same time, we find operations and lead-to-cash systems working to serve an increasingly dynamic customer engagement journey using the same old SKU methods that worked in the past.
 SKU explosion occurs, internal data structures become twisted, and analytics become tiresome.
-The biggest danger of all is business leaders becoming conditioned to all the constraints.

 The Way Forward: Catalog for the Continuous Customer

 If we go back to the basics, our goal is for customers to continuously engage, buy, consume, and stay with us without churning.
-What we really need is for customers to grow with us and expand their adoption of our services and offerings as they develop over time.
-In basic recurring revenue terms, we need our processes and systems to enable the first time buying experience, and then upgrades, add-ons, and renewals with a superior customer experience and without internal operational friction.
+What we really need is to engage with customers as they grow with us and expand their adoption of our services by offering them the right options to buy new recurring arrangements at the right time.
+In basic recurring revenue terms, we need our processes and systems to enable the first time buying experience, and then provide upgrades, add-ons, and renewals with a superior customer experience and without internal operational friction.

 The sequence of acquisition, upgrade, and add-on events makes-up the customer’s pathway through your services.
 Getting it right has massive pay-offs in ARR performance.
 Getting it right is directly dependent on the how we design and enable the product catalog.
 If we think of ourselves as simply selling SKUs in a shopping cart to be purchased as independent items, we are misunderstanding the essence of a recurring revenue business.
 Our catalog will fail, and our customers will notice.

 For the catalog to be effective we need to think differently.
-We need to think about the most likely, and most intended, adoption pathways through our suite of products and services and the conversion events that need to be achieved in that context.
-Only then can catalog design functions know what they are tasked to achieve, and have a good shot at success.
-The catalog is about the customer.
+We need to think about the most likely, and most intended, adoption pathways through our suite of products and services and the conversion events that we want to enable.
+Only then can catalog design functions know what they are tasked to achieve and have a good shot at success.
+The digital product catalog is about the customer engagement, not stock-keeping.

-If you’d like to chat about the rethinking your product catalog, shoot me an email at email@example.com.
+If you’d like to chat about rethinking your product catalog, shoot me an email at firstname.lastname@example.org.